thomaschampagne/elevate-docs/docs/Frequently-Asked-Questions/All-Platforms.md

 Click on the _[Sync...]_ dropdown button in top right and corner, then click _[Backup profile]_.

-_Note: A complete sync is required in order to perform a backup._

 [](id:profile-download-backup-export-save-history-activity-activities)

 ## How to restore my profile?